 - Be safe.
 Do not risk getting hurt or causing harm to others by unsafely pulling off the road or trying to dodge traffic.
 If the opportunity to safely move a turtle from the road occurs, move it in the direction it was heading and off the edge of the road.
 The turtle is trying to get to habitats and resources it needs and knows.
 Do not take turtles home or move them to a "better” location; turtles should not be moved more than 100 yards from where they are found.

-- How to handle turtles: Most turtles should be grasped gently along the shell edge near the mid-point of the body.
+- Handle with care.
+Most turtles should be grasped gently along the shell edge near the mid-point of the body.
 However, snapping turtles are fast and have very powerful jaws that can inflict a bad bite.
 A snapping turtle can reach your hands if you lift it by the sides of its shell.
 If you must move a snapping turtle, use a broom to coax it into a plastic tub or box.
 Never lift a snapping turtle only by the tail; this can injure their spine.

+Spread the word and help protect our native turtles.
 In addition to five species of sea turtles that frequent our coastal areas, Massachusetts is home to ten native species of terrestrial and aquatic turtles.
-Six of the ten species are protected under the Massachusetts Endangered Species Act.
-Learn more in our Guide to Turtles of Massachusetts.
+Six of the 10 species are protected under the Massachusetts Endangered Species Act.
+Learn more in our native turtles.